JRobertEdwards/FighterzBPModerator/READme.md

 Exceptions

-In the functionsReddit.py file thee is a try except block which should only catch something when the reddit_username variable cannot be found.
+In the functionsReddit.py file there is a try except block which should only catch something when the reddit_username variable cannot be found.
 This can be caused by strange formatting errors in google sheets which can arise due to copy/pasting usernames.

 If there are any usernames in the sheet that seem as if they have return characters in them despite containing only the username itself, it may be worth removing the username entirely and manually typing it in.

 #######

-Optimisation

-So far this script runs in a 'it works' fashion and there is certainly room for optimisation.
-As of 01/03/2019 that process has not been started.
-One area that can be improved on immediately is the rank_ranges(rank) function.
-Adding an if that checks if the rank > 600,000 and moving that into its own function call could essentially half that functions load.
+Post execution thoughts

+After running the script there were around 14 users out of 400 that were caught where their user flair was updated.
+One user was actually demoted since they had messaged mods directly to have their flair updated after they'd filled in the form.
+A check should have been implemented to see whether current user flair was higher than the new user flair to be assigned by the script.

+In terms of outsider usability this is very much catered to this one instance and so lacks much re-usability.